r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br />

-      When AMSI attempts to instantiate its COM component, it will query its registered CLSID and return a non-existent COM server.
+      When AMSI attempts to starts its COM component, it will query its registered CLSID and return a non-existent COM server.
 This causes a load failure and prevents any scanning methods from being accessed, ultimately rendering AMSI useless.
 Now, when we try to run our “malicious” AMSI test sample, you will notice that it is allowed to execute because AMSI is unable to access any of the scanning